Ribosomally synthesized and post-translationally modified peptides: Other RiPPs

 Cyclotides are RiPPs with a head-to-tail cyclization and three conserved disulfide bonds that form a knotted structure called a cyclic cysteine knot motif.
 No other posttranslational modifications have been observed on the characterized cyclotides, which are between 28 - 37 amino acids in size.
 Cyclotides are plant natural products and the different cyclotides appear to be species-specific.
 While many activities have been reported for cyclotides, it has been hypothesized that all are united by a common mechanism of binding to and disrupting the cell membrane.

-Glycocins are RiPPS that are glycosylated antimicrobial peptides.
+Glycocins are RiPPs that are glycosylated antimicrobial peptides.
 Only two members have been fully characterized, making this a small RiPP class.
 Sublancin 168 and glycocin F are both Cys-glycosylated and, in addition, have disulfide bonds between non-glycosylated Cys residues.
 While both members bear S-glycosyl groups, RiPPs bearing O- or N-linked carbohydrates will also be included in this family as they are discovered.

 Linaridins are characterized by C-terminal aminovinyl cysteine residues.
 While this posttranslational modification is also seen in the lanthipeptides epidermin and mersacidin, linaridins do not have Lan or MeLan residues.
 In addition, the linaridin moiety is formed from modification of two Cys residues, whereas lanthipeptide aminovinyl cysteines are formed from Cys and dehydroalanine (Dha).
 The first linaridin to be characterized was cypemycin.

 Microviridins are cyclic N-acetylated trideca- and tetradecapeptides with ω-ester and/or ω-amide bonds.
 Lactone formation through glutamate or aspartate ω-carboxy groups and the lysine ε-amino group forms macrocycles in the final natural product.
+This class of RiPPs function as protease inhibitors and were originally isolated from Microcystis viridis.
+Gene clusters encoding microviridins have also been identified in genomes across the Bacteroidetes and Proteobacteria phyla.

 Orbitides are plant-derived N-to-C cyclized peptides with no disulfide bonds.
 Also referred to as Caryophyllaceae-like homomonocyclopeptides, orbitides are 5-12 amino acids in length and are composed of mainly hydrophobic residues.
 Similar to the amatoxins and phallotoxins, the gene sequences of orbitides suggest the presence of a C-terminal recognition sequence.
 In the flaxseed variety Linum usitatissimum, a precursor peptide was found using Blast searching that potentially contains five core peptides separated by putative recognition sequences.